Why you should travel to Bruges by car

 Chocolate shop in Bruges, Belgium

 If you want to purchase food, alcohol or souvenirs whilst you’re away, it can be difficult to fit everything into your luggage before you fly home.
-A huge benefit of driving is the fact that you can bring home as many boxes of Belgian chocolate, bottles of local beer or souvenirs as you like.
-You don’t have any luggage or liquid quantity restrictions, so you can do lots of shopping whilst you’re in Bruges and not have to worry about whether you’re going to be able to get all of your purchases home.
+A benefit of driving is the fact that you can bring home lots of Belgian chocolate, bottles of local beer or souvenirs.
+Bruges is great for shopping and you can enjoy the boutiques and independent stores, not having to worry about whether or not you’re going to be able to bring all of your purchases home within your luggage.

 4. There are some interesting places to stop on the way to Bruges from Calais.